ashwinikalantri/AnantMuskaan/AnantMuskaan/README.md

 # Instruction for setup
 A database needs to be setup which will store the data locally.
-The configurations here are for a Postgres database.
+The configurations and code in this repo are for a Postgres database.

 The following variables needs to be saved in the Environment: